Nsebo/Nsebo/README.md

 - 📫 How to reach me **uzo.oloh@gmail.com**

-- ⚡ Fun fact **Food lover, love to cook and I love everything about cooking....**
+- ⚡ Fun fact **Food lover, love to cook and I love everything about food and cooking....**

 <h3 align="left">Connect with me:</h3>
 <p align="left">